Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Conclusions

 This new set of LJ parameters accurately predicts the hydration free energies for all ions and shows overall improvement for ion-oxygen distances as well.
 Although the partial molar volume could not be optimized with the same level of accuracy, its deviation from experimental values remains comparable to that of previously available parameter sets.
-The nonbond fix at finite concentrations enabled us to acquire the best mean activity coefficients predictions for 14 out of the 16 ion pairs analyzed.
+The NBFIX at finite concentrations enabled us to acquire the best mean activity coefficient predictions for 12 out of the 16 ion pairs analyzed.
 Therefore, the new set of parameters demonstrates better consistency at finite concentrations compared to the other existing parameter sets.
-Preferential interaction parameter calculations for 24L in NaCl aqueous solution using the new set of parameters also demonstrate improvements at higher concentrations compared to the existing parameter sets.
-We observed that calculations using LM parameters lead to unexpected results at higher concentrations, possibly due to the smaller chloride ion size, which lead RISM to predict a higher concentration of this ion in the DNA minor groove.
+Preferential interaction parameter calculations for 24L in aqueous NaCl solution using the new set of parameters also demonstrate improvements at higher concentrations compared to the existing parameter sets.
+We observed that calculations using LM parameters lead to unexpected results at higher concentrations, possibly due to the smaller chloride ion size, which caused RISM to predict a higher concentration of this ion in the DNA minor groove.
+Comparison with experimental isothermal compressibility data also shows good agreement for the relative change with respect to pure water for the new set of parameters.
+For both isothermal compressibility and PIP calculations, no differences were observed between the NBFIX parameters and the original parameters obtained under infinite dilution conditions.
+However, the NBFIX parameters may be of practical utility since numerically stability at higher concentrations was part of the selection criteria.

-The results presented in this work show that the new set of parameters developed for the RISM framework represents an improvement over the existing parameter sets for 1) 1D-RISM calculations at a) infinite dilution and b) finite salt concentrations and 2) 3D-RISM prediction of experimentally measured PIPs for a DNA solute.
+The results presented in this work show that the new set of parameters developed for the RISM framework represents an improvement over the existing parameter sets for 1) 1D-RISM calculations at infinite dilution and finite salt concentrations, 2) 1D-RISM predictions of relative isothermal compressibilities for NaCl and KCl, and 3) 3D-RISM prediction of experimentally measured PIPs for a DNA solute.
 However, we observed no improvement for PIP calculations at low concentrations, which is likely a limitation of the closure used.
 Therefore, further development of improved closures remains necessary.